Himiko: Japanese sources

 After this Yamato-toto-hi-momo-so-bime no Mikoto became the wife of Oho-mono-nushi no Kami.
 This God, however, was never seen in the day-time, but at night.
 Yamato-toto-hi-momo-so-bime no Mikoto said to her husband: "As my Lord is never seen in the day-time, I am unable to view his august countenance distinctly; I beseech him therefore to delay a while, that in the morning I may look upon the majesty of his beauty."
 The Great God answered and said: "What thou sayest is clearly right.
 To-morrow morning I will enter thy toilet-case and stay there.
 I pray thee be not alarmed at my form."
 Yamato-toto-hi-momo-so-bime no Mikoto wondered secretly in her heart at this.
 Waiting until daybreak, she looked into her toilet-case.
 There was there a beautiful little snake, of the length and thickness of the cord of a garment.
 Thereupon she was frightened, and uttered an exclamation.
 The Great God was ashamed, and changing suddenly into human form, spake to his wife, and said: "Thou didst not contain thyself, but hast caused me shame; I will in my turn put thee to shame."
 So treading the Great Void, he ascended to Mount Mimoro.
 Hereupon Yamato-toto-hi-momo-so-bime no Mikoto looked up and had remorse.
 She flopped down on a seat and with a chopstick stabbed herself in the pudenda so that she died.
 She was buried at Oho-chi.
 Therefore the men of that time called her tomb the Hashi no haka [Chopstick Tomb].

-The Hashihaka Kofun (箸墓, "Chopstick Tomb") Kofun in Sakurai, Nara is associated with this legend.
+The Hashihaka Kofun ("chopstick tomb") in Sakurai, Nara is associated with this legend.

-Yamatohime-no-mikoto (倭姫命), the daughter of Emperor Suinin, supposedly founded the Ise Shrine to the sun-goddess Amaterasu.
+Yamatohime-no-mikoto, the daughter of Emperor Suinin, supposedly founded the Ise Shrine to the sun-goddess Amaterasu.
 The Kojiki records her as the fourth of Suinin's five children, "Her Augustness Yamato-hime, (was the high-priestess of the temple of the Great Deity of Ise)".
 The Nihon Shoki likewise records "Yamato-hime no Mikoto" and provides more details.
 The Emperor assigned Yamato-hime to find a permanent location for Amaterasu's shrine, and after wandering for years, the sun-goddess instructed her to build it at Ise "where she first descended from Heaven".